omriharel/deej/README.md

 ### Building from source

 If you'd rather not download a compiled executable, or want to extend `deej` or modify it to your needs, feel free to clone the repository and build it yourself.
-All you need is a somewhat recent (v1.12-ish+) Go environment on your machine.
+All you need is a Go 1.14 (or above) environment on your machine.
 If you go this route, make sure to check out the [developer scripts](./scripts).

 Like other Go packages, you can also use the `go get` tool: `go get -u github.com/omriharel/deej`.